najmus-sakib-hossain/style/README.md

 Variant matrix:

 JSON output includes a `variants` object with present/missing/extra plus a `matrix_counts` map (heuristic counts of implemented prefixed utilities).
-Full per-utility per-variant enumeration can be layered later if required.
+Container query variants are not synthesized automatically; only variants explicitly defined in your TOML/state configuration appear.

 Arbitrary values: